-I can write and sing for multiple genres.
+I can write and sing for multiple genres: blues, rock and roll, soul, r and b, house, country, hiphop, pop, neo-soul.
 I have worked with numerous producers, songwriters, singers and djs in the USA and internationally.

 9 Reviews - 4 Repeat ClientsEndorse Raye Cole Music